anveshajain19/Major_Project_Final_Year/README.md

+#CodeSphere

 ## Features

-- Collaborative Code Editor
+- 📝 **Collaborative Code Editor**: Code together in real-time.
-- Whiteboard Assistance
+- 🖼️ **Whiteboard Assistance**: Visualize your ideas with an interactive whiteboard.
-- Updates of Upcoming Coding Contests
+- 🏆 **Updates of Upcoming Coding Contests**: Stay updated with the latest coding challenges.
-- Realtime Chat
-- Online Voice Call
+- 💬 **Realtime Chat**: Communicate instantly with team members.
+- 📞 **Online Voice Call**: Talk to your team without leaving the app.
-- Share Invite Link Through Whatsapp
+- 📲 **Share Invite Link Through WhatsApp**: Invite collaborators easily via WhatsApp.
-- Helping Hand for your coding related queries.
+- 🤝 **Helping Hand for Coding Queries**: Get assistance for your coding-related questions.

 ## Future Scopes

-- Hold coding contests, developer challanges
-- Hold sponsored challenges
+- 🏅 **Hold Coding Contests and Developer Challenges**: Participate and compete in coding challenges.
+- 🎉 **Hold Sponsored Challenges**: Engage in sponsored events with rewards.
-- Reward them based on challenges
+- 🎁 **Reward System Based on Challenges**: Earn rewards based on challenge performance.
-- Improve the Editor facilities
+- 💻 **Improve the Editor Facilities**: Enhance the coding editor with more features.
-- Improve the whiteboard
-- Add more features to whiteboard
+- 🖌️ **Improve the Whiteboard**: Add more functionalities to the whiteboard.
+- 🌟 **Add More Features to Whiteboard**: Continuous improvements to make the whiteboard more versatile.

 ## Run Locally

 Clone the project